isabellaPhung/UCSC-CSE123-S25/esp-tentative-name/components/UI_ili9488/README.md

 ## Default pin assignments

-For the ESP32C2 pins are as follows:
+For the ESP32C2 and ILI9488 screen pins are as follows:
 | pin | usage |
 | --- | ----- |
 | SPI MISO | 0 |